MicrosoftDocs/cpp-docs/docs/data/oledb/supporting-schema-rowsets.md

 }
 ```

  Because your `Execute` function returns data for the **TABLE_NAME**, **TABLE_TYPE**, and **DESCRIPTION** fields from the **TABLES** rowset, you can look in Appendix B of the OLE DB specification and determine (by counting from the top down) that they are ordinals 3, 4, and 6.
-For each of those columns, return **DBSTATUS_S_OK**.
-For all the other columns, return **DBSTATUS_S_ISNULL**.
-It is important to return this status, because a consumer might not understand that the value you return is **NULL** or something else.
-Again, note that **NULL** is not equivalent to empty.
+For each of those columns, return DBSTATUS_S_OK.
+For all the other columns, return DBSTATUS_S_ISNULL.
+It is important to return this status, because a consumer might not understand that the value you return is NULL or something else.
+Again, note that NULL is not equivalent to empty.

  For more information about the OLE DB schema rowset interface, see the [IDBSchemaRowset](../../data/oledb/idbschemarowsetimpl-class.md) interface in the OLE DB Programmer's Reference.

- For information about how consumers can use **IDBSchemaRowset** methods, see [Obtaining Metadata with Schema Rowsets](../../data/oledb/obtaining-metadata-with-schema-rowsets.md).
+ For information about how consumers can use `IDBSchemaRowset` methods, see [Obtaining Metadata with Schema Rowsets](../../data/oledb/obtaining-metadata-with-schema-rowsets.md).

- For an example of an provider that supports schema rowsets, see the [UpdatePV](http://msdn.microsoft.com/en-us/c8bed873-223c-4a7d-af55-f90138c6f38f) sample.
+ For an example of an provider that supports schema rowsets, see the [UpdatePV](http://msdn.microsoft.com/c8bed873-223c-4a7d-af55-f90138c6f38f) sample.

 ## See Also
  [Advanced Provider Techniques](../../data/oledb/advanced-provider-techniques.md)